 Day 2 Optimizing Machine Runtime and Sizing Work-In-Process Markets

 This Day involves an in-depth discussion on the development of the EPEI of Every Part Every Interval.
 This is done through detailed study of machine run time and changeover time.
-This workshop details a proven and efficient computerized method of doing this.
 After the most optimal changeover sequence (Changeover wheel) is determined and the interval at which every part will run, the size of the work-in-process markets in the value stream can be calculated and correctly developed.
 Once a value stream has correctly sized, the level scheduling process can follow.